uoa1184615/EquationFreeGit/README.md

 <h4>Contributors</h4>
-This project aims to collectively develop a Matlab/Octave toolbox of <em>equation-free</em> algorithms.
+This project aims to collectively develop a powerful and flexible Matlab/Octave toolbox of <em>equation-free</em>
-Initially the algorithms are to be straightforward.
-The plan is to subsequently develop more and more capability.
+algorithms.
+Initially the algorithms are basic, and the ongoing program is developing more and more capability.
 <a href="https://github.com/uoa1184615/EquationFreeGit/raw/master/Doc/eqnFreeDevMan.pdf">
 <tt>Doc/eqnFreeDevMan.pdf</tt></a> fully details the
 function code and many examples.
 The Appendix outlines how